 - Discover of new evidence after the trial

-- Rare errors, such as the case being tried in the wrong court
+- Rare errors, such as the wrong court trying a case

 How PCR Works in South Carolina

-After the application is filed, a hearing may be held before a judge in the circuit court where the original trial took place.
+After filing the application, a judge in the circuit court where the original trial took place holds a hearing.
 After taking the application and evidence from the hearing into consideration, the judge will issue a written order with the determination of whether a new trial is needed.

 Get Help with Post Conviction Relief